 - Before they start, teach the students some tasting vocabulary.
 Depending on the level of your students, you can make this as simple or as complex as you wish.
-For higher-level students, here is a free downloadable handout, with a chocolate flavour wheel, where students can make notes and record their guesses.
+For higher-level students, our chocolate flavour wheel, where students can make notes and record their guesses.
 For lower-level students, you could just pre-teach a few vocabulary items, such as: sweet, bitter, bland, strong, powdery, creamy, inedible, delicious (maybe supplemented with a few modifying phrases: not very, quite, very, extremely).

 - Have the students make notes about each chocolate bar and ask them to try to match each bar with its brand.
 With advanced students, in groups, have them describe to each other the taste of each chocolate bar, in as much detail as possible, comparing their notes with others.
 With the lower-level students, have them rank each bar out of ten based on the pre-taught language, for example, sweetness: bitter (1) to sweet (10); strength of flavour: bland (1) to strong (10); creaminess: powdery (1) to creamy (10); deliciousness: inedible (1) to delicious (10).

 - Vote on which bars they like the most and least and then, have them try to match each to its brand.
 Reveal which brand relates to which letter.